 Formal English is not fun to read or write, but it gets you far in your studies and career.
-Whether you're big or small on formalities, mastering this writing style will help you get that dream job, that promotion, or an A in that tough class.
+Whether you're big or small on formalities, mastering formal writing in English will help you get that dream job, that promotion, or an A in that tough class.

 Examples of formal writing you encounter in everyday life are business emails, the news, job applications, and research papers.
 It's also in important documents like your birth certificate, passports, and driver's license.